acerasoni/carpark/README.md

 For the purpose of this simulation, I have made the following assumptions, which may be modified through the [application.properties](src/main/resources/application.properties).

-- New cars try to park every 120 milliseconds
+- New cars arrive at the car park every 120 milliseconds
-- Park cars depart after 500 milliseconds
+- Parked cars depart after 500 milliseconds
-- The simulation lasts 60 seconds
+- The simulation lasts for 60 seconds
 - The simulation is sped up by a factor of 7,200 (such that, in billing terms, 500 milliseconds equal 1 hour)
     > To run the simulation at normal speed, set `carpark.speed-up-factor=7200`
-- The currency is GBP
+- The currency is in GBP

 ## Extensions

 This application is built to be as similar as possible to a production-ready MVP.
-However, given more time, one could implement the following:
+However, given the time constraint, lots of useful features were excluded that could implemented on top of the existing project.
+These include:

 - Containerising the application for easy deployment
 - Use user input to simulate car arrivals for a more realistic feel